18th of January 2019

 Mark Rice-Oxley, Head of special projects, the Guardian.

-Rice-Oxley is a journalist and author.
+Mark Rice-Oxley is a journalist and author.
 After stints as a foreign correspondent and news editor, he now heads up the Guardian's special projects team, working on investigations, exclusives and news packages on big global themes.
+In 2018, he launched the Guardian's constructive journalism stream, the Upside, a series focusing on innovation, enterprise and solutions.
 He also writes on mental health and psychology, and is the author of a memoir about depression and recovery, Underneath the Lemon Tree.

 Nina Fasciaux is representing Solutions Journalism Network in Europe.